null2/skidder/README.md

   });
 });
 ```
-Sliding is disabled for slideshows with less than two images.
+Sliding contriols are disabled for slideshows with less than two images.

 ###Resizing
 ```js